Franklin Park

 In the year 1976, the Latin Kings Chicago street gang began colonizing the western suburbs as a major element settled Maywood and Melrose Park.
 These Latin Kings were from a hardcore element and their suburban recruits would follow suit.
 The Latin Kings then made their way into The Jungle in 1976 becoming the first major Chicago gang in Franklin Park, but this chapter was not as organized as Melrose Park and Maywood.
 The Latin Kings came here to deal with crime groups and racial issues this now mostly Hispanic community faced but gang members soon indulged in crime and the growing drug trafficking element along Mannheim Road.
 The Latin Kings acted as both guardians of this area but also as harmful to the area but mostly as guardians trying to put criminal groups in their place.
 The Latin Kings attempted to control the crime so it was not so rampant, but they would soon dominate these growingly mean streets especially since police presence was waning heavily.

 The Latin Kings did not have many Chicago gangs to fight when they first arrived besides the Simon City Royals of Stone Park.
 It was not until 1979 that another Chicago gang would move into The Jungle and challenge the Latin Kings.
 The Imperial Gangsters of Chicago moved into this small area in 1979 from West Humboldt Park (Cameron City Gangsters branch).
 These Imperial Gangsters were some of the toughest Imperial Gangsters from Chicago’s West Humboldt Park community and were more organized than the Jungle Latin Kings.
 These Imperial Gangsters were perhaps upset with the state of the Jungle and wanted to clean this area up of Latin King influenced crime.
+The Maniac Latin Disciples also moved into the Jungle at about the same time as IGs and the two allies needed to team up against Latin Kings for some time.
 This began serious gangbanging into the early 1980s as bullets and beatdowns were dished out between the two gangs.
 Graffiti became common site on the apartment buildings in this area for the next few decades as this gang war hatched.
 As soon as Imperial Gangsters arrived dead bodies on the streets were popping up as this suburban war became serious very fast.
-As an example of violence, in 1983 a 13-year-old girl was shot in the face while walking around the Jungle with her boyfriend because of the Latin King and Imperial Gangster conflict, the girl did survive but moved out quickly.
+As an example of violence, in 1983 an Imperial Gangster named Ralph, who had a leadership spot, was shot in the face while walking around the Jungle with his girlfriend because of the Latin King and Imperial Gangster conflict.
+Ralph was an Imperial Gangster, and he was killed when he was shot in the face, his girlfriend was terrified and moved away from Franklin Park because she saw the shooting.

 This new Simon City Royal chapter joined the Imperial Gangsters in the fight against Latin Kings in The Jungle and Latin Kings in Maywood.
 Imperial Gangsters and Simon City Royals were bound by the Folk alliance and the “Almighty” family making them allies.
 The Royals started in the vicinity of Belmont Ave and George Street which was right across Mannheim from the Latin Kings and Imperial Gangsters.